Building Control Service Standards

 - Additional inspections may be required from time to time to check particular aspects of construction or when requested

 It may be that the inspections outlined above are not applicable to your scheme, in these circumstances an inspection plan can be agreed with your Building Control Surveyor at the commencement stage tailored to our mutual requirements.
-Arun Building Control operate and offer a same-day inspection service for all requests received before 10.00 am.
+Arun Building Control operate a short- notice inspection service and so we will visit your site on the day you require providing you contact the Council by 17:00 on the day before.
 Out of hours inspections can be made by special arrangement.
 If you have utilised the full plans method an invoice will be sent for the inspection fee following the first visit to your site.
 This fee covers all the site visits relating to your scheme.

 Upon satisfactory completion of the works and where the required notifications have been received a completion certificate certifying that the works, as far as can be ascertained, comply with the Building Regulations will be issued automatically.
 You are advised to keep this document safe as your solicitors may require it should you sell your property.